Creating an API Module Project

 5. Invoke the API module’s endpoints

-demonstrates extending the ApiModuleClient and invoking the addItem
+The ExampleClient demonstrates extending the ApiModuleClient and invoking the addItem, removeItem, and getTotalPrice endpoints.

 public class ExampleClient extends ApiModuleClient { public ExampleClient(GridConnection connection, String moduleName) { super(connection, moduleName); } public boolean addCartItem(String cartId, CartItem item) throws ApiModuleException { Gson gson = new Gson(); byte[] serializedCartItem = gson.toJson(item, CartItem.class).getBytes(StandardCharsets.UTF_8); byte[] ret = invoke(cartId, "addCartItem", serializedCartItem); return ret[0] == 0x01; } public boolean removeCartItem(String cartId, String itemId) throws ApiModuleException { Gson gson = new Gson(); byte[] serializedId = itemId.getBytes(StandardCharsets.UTF_8); byte[] ret = invoke(cartId, "removeCartItem", serializedId); return ret[0] == 0x01; } public double getCartTotalPrice(String cartId) throws ApiModuleException { byte[] ret = invoke(cartId, "getCartTotalPrice", null); return ByteBuffer.wrap(ret).getDouble(); } }